JakubSabuda/Simple_MovieGuide_with_Retrofit_and_RxJava/README.md

 Poster is loading as well with the use of [Glide](https://bumptech.github.io/glide/)

 To generate the background like in the picture below.I used [Glide Transformation Library](https://github.com/wasabeef/glide-transformations).
-It simply takes the same photo as poster.Stretchest it by using *android:scaleType="fitXY"* and *android:adjustViewBounds="true"*.Than in .class I added BlurTransformation of 35 radius to blur the image.
+I simply took the same photo as poster.Stretched it(in XML file) by using *android:scaleType="fitXY"* and *android:adjustViewBounds="true"*.Than in .class I added BlurTransformation of 35 radius to blur the image.

-To add shadow to poster I used [Material Shadow Library](https://github.com/harjot-oberai/MaterialShadows).
+To add shadow to poster I used [Harjot - Material Shadow Library](https://github.com/harjot-oberai/MaterialShadows).

+In case if movie description is long.Text below "Overview" is put in ScrollView.

 ![screen_detailActivity (2)](https://user-images.githubusercontent.com/66402503/85538595-541d5b80-b615-11ea-827c-31305aba59e5.png)